sielerjm/michaelsieler/Services/tutoring.rst

 Tutoring
 ========

 Hi there, my name is Michael Sieler.
 I'm a 4th year PhD Candidate in Microbiology.
-My research focuses on understanding the underlying factors that contribute to gut microbiome stability and resiliency, and its role in human health.
-I have a strong background in microbiome ecology, statistics, data science, and programming, and I have experience in science communication and language learning.
+My research investigating the environmental factors that contribute to gut microbiome stability and human health require that I have a strong background in microbiome ecology, statistics, data science, and bioinformatics programming.
+I also have experience communicating research to scientific and lay audiences.
 I'm passionate about teaching and helping others learn, and I'm excited to offer my tutoring services to you!

 **I offer tutoring services for the following subjects:**